Estelle White: 1970–2011

 White left the convent in 1970 and taught in Catholic schools in the north of England until she retired.
-She also wrote articles for the Guardian newspaper and various women's magazines.
+She also wrote articles for the The Guardian and various women's magazines.
 During this time, she studied Hebrew and Greek, earning an MA with Distinction from Leeds University in 1989.
 She directed the church choir at St Josephs, Dewsbury, from 1984 until 1991.

 White's hymn for harvest festival, "Autumn Days", is included in Come and Praise.
 The hymn caused controversy in 1996, when choir members of the 12th-century St. Mary's Church in Wroxham, Norfolk, walked out rather than sing the hymn.
 They found the reference to "jet planes meeting in air to be refuelled," to be inappropriate.
 White explained that she had written the hymn for the children at a school under a flight path to sing.

 Many of White's compositions were published by McCrimmon Publishing Company.
-Her compositions include: